Dromophobia is surprisingly common and debilitating.

-Mercifully crossing streets phobia can now be overcome quickly and easily if you choose the right approach.
+Mercifully street crossing phobia can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Crossing Streets Phobia can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Street Crossing Phobia can be overcome

 About the Fear